cisco/multilingual-speech-testing/README.md

 ## Acknowledgements

 We are extremely greatful for the extensive support that our colleagues and collaborators have provided in the realisation of these multilingual speech testing resources.
-Specifically, we would like to thank Nerio Morán Páez, Miguel Plaza Rosillon, Ginette Leon Prato, Daniel Arismendi, Shirley Pestana Rodriguez, Omid Roshani, Jose Kordahi, Cyprian Wronka, Anna Bartlett, and Ana Rivera Jaramillo.
+Specifically, we would like to thank Nerio Morán Páez, Miguel Plaza Rosillon, Tarek Afifi, Ginette Leon Prato, Daniel Arismendi, Shirley Pestana Rodriguez, Omid Roshani, Jose Kordahi, Cyprian Wronka, Anna Bartlett, and Ana Rivera Jaramillo.
 We appreciate their meticulous attention to detail and relentless dedication that was essential to getting this project off the ground.

 # Licensing